Operational characterization of quantumness of unsteerable bipartite states: Super-unsteerability

 \subsection{Super-unsteerability: Example 1}

 Consider the white noise-BB84 family defined as

-where $V$ is a real number such that $0 < V \leq 1$.
+where $V$ is a real number such that $0 < V \leq 1$; $x$, $y$ denote the input variables on Alice's and Bob's sides respectively; and $a$, $b$ denote the outputs on Alice's and Bob's sides respectively.
+We restrict ourselves to the probability space in which the boxes have binary inputs and binary outputs, i.e., $x, y, a, b \in \{0, 1\}$.
 The above box is local as it does not violate a Bell-CHSH inequality (\ref{chsh}).
 Therefore, it can be reproduced by sharing classical randomness.
 We now give an example of simulation of the white noise-BB84 family by using a quantum state which has quantumness.
 Consider that the two spatially separated parties (say, Alice and Bob) share the two qubit Werner state,

 where, $|\psi^- \rangle = \frac{1}{\sqrt{2}} (|01 \rangle - |10 \rangle)$ ($|0\rangle$ and $|1\rangle$ are the eigenstates of $\sigma_z$), $\mathbb{I}_4$ is the $4 \times 4$ identity matrix and $0 < V \leq 1$.
 The above states are entangled iff $V > \frac{1}{3}$.
 The Werner states $\rho_V$ have nonzero quantumness (as quantified by quantum discord \cite{disc, disc2, disc3, disc4}) for any $V>0$.
 The white noise-BB84 family can be produced from the two-qubit Werner state if Alice performs the projective measurements of observables corresponding to the operators $A_0 = - \sigma_z$ and $A_1 = \sigma_x$, and Bob performs projective measurements of observables corresponding to the operators $B_0 = \sigma_z$ and $B_1 = \sigma_x$.\\